Xunnamius/next-test-api-route-handler/docs/interfaces/NtarhInit.md

 resolver to deal with, which is what would happen in production.
 If `true`, the [testApiHandler](../README.md#testapihandler) function will reject immediately instead.

+You should use `rejectOnHandlerError` whenever you want to manually handle an error that bubbles up from your handler (which is especially true if you're using `expect` _within_ your handler) or when you notice a false negative despite exceptions being thrown.

 **`Default`**

 ```ts